TheTrio/SlickConvert/README.md

 SlickConvert is a quick and easy way to convert your video and audio files.
 Just drag your files, choose the output format, and click Convert.
 That's literally it.

+## Why SlickConvert

+Despite the market being full of several video/audio converters, there is a serious lack of software which is both powerfull and easy to use.
+SlickConvert provides users with all the features they need without overwhelming them.
+This makes SlickConvert perfect for everyday users who're not looking for very advanced features.

 ## What does it use

 Apart from being created using the JavaFX framework, SlickConvert uses a variety of other libraries and software in order to make the best product possible.
 These are listed below